SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 SharePoint Framework (SPFx) Extensions are client-side components that run inside the context of a SharePoint page.
 You can deploy extensions to SharePoint Online, and you can use modern JavaScript tools and libraries to build them.

-You can follow the steps in this article by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=0BeS0HukW24&list=PLR9nK3mnD-OXtWO5AIIr7nCR3sWutACpV).
+This article describes how to create your first Hello World SharePoint Framework Extension.
+You can also follow these steps by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=0BeS0HukW24&list=PLR9nK3mnD-OXtWO5AIIr7nCR3sWutACpV).

 <a href="https://www.youtube.com/watch?v=0BeS0HukW24&list=PLR9nK3mnD-OXtWO5AIIr7nCR3sWutACpV">
 <img src="../../../../images/spfx-ext-youtube-tutorial1.png" alt="Screenshot of the YouTube video player for this tutorial" />